hmnscott/linux-notes/git.md

 ## A better git log
-The below if from the article [A better git log](https://coderwall.com/p/euwpig/a-better-git-log).
+The below is from the article [A better git log](https://coderwall.com/p/euwpig/a-better-git-log).

 Copy and paste the line below on your terminal:
 ```